IMG_0610.PNG

 July 19th, 2:15 - 3:30p

 Karn, founder of Feeling Flow, began dancing at age 7, inspired by Michael Jackson’s Dangerous, and later trained in over a dozen forms including Salsa, Bachata, and Argentine tango.
 Since 2015, his tango journey has been shaped by masters like Pablo Verón and Richard Powers.
 A seasoned teacher and performer, Karn weaves meditation into his work, fostering authenticity and presence.
-Through Feeling Flow, he is growing a vibrant community of dancers and artists—hosting a thriving live music scene, alumni workshops for MIT-CNC and Stanford, and the Bay Area Maestros series uniting the region’s most experienced tango teachers.
+Through Feeling Flow, he is growing a vibrant community of dancers and artists—hosting a thriving live music scene, alumni workshops for MIT-CNC and Stanford, and the Bay Area Maestros series hosting the region’s most experienced tango teachers.

 or email: teacher@feelingflow.org